pavarnos/cleveryellowbox/README.md

 To change the wifi password using the web portal:
 * Go to https://cleveryellowbox:8443
-* Accept the security warnging for the self signed certificate
+* Accept the security warning for the self signed certificate
 * Log in
-* Settings (cog igon bottom right)
+* Settings (cog icon bottom right)
 * Wireless Networks
 * Set the new password and Save
 * Wait 60 seconds